 Aboriginal and Torres Strait Islander Legal Services

-Aboriginal and Torres Strait Islander Legal Services are funded for the delivery of culturally appropriate and safe legal assistance services to Aboriginal and Torres Strait Islander people.
+Aboriginal and Torres Strait Islander Legal Services are funded for the delivery of culturally appropriate and safe legal assistance services to Aboriginal and Torres Strait Islander peoples.
 The peak body for Aboriginal and Torres Strait Islander Legal Services is the National Aboriginal and Torres Strait Islander Legal Services.
 More information can be found on the National Aboriginal and Torres Strait Islander Legal Services website.

 Community Legal Centres

-Community Legal Centres are independent, community managed, non-profit services that provide a range of assistance on legal and related matters to people experiencing disadvantage and/or with special needs.
+Community Legal Centres are independent, community-managed, non-profit services that provide a range of assistance on legal and related matters to people experiencing disadvantage and/or with special needs.

 Community Legal Centres are a key component of Australia's legal assistance system.
 They complement and extend the services provided by legal aid commissions and the private profession.